acviana/vercel-nextjs-blog/pages/posts/2024-05-01-fumbling-into-floats.md

 ## What the Float?!?

 I swapped in my faster incremental formula into my project, got the same results but faster, and moved on.
 But, while I was debugging a different error I decided to return to this function just to double-check.
-I tried to run an `assert` against the two outputs from my benchmark to confirm that they're the same and the test failed.
+I tried to run an `assert` against the two outputs from my benchmark to confirm that they were the same and the test failed.

 _No surprise, probably just a typo!_